openfinch/openfinch/README.md

 <h3 align="center">Chief Technology Officer, Roguelike Dev, Snake Charmer</h3>

 - 👔 I'm the Chief Technology Officer at [Hero Wellbeing](https://github.com/herowellbeing), creating the world's first *Whole-Person Wellbeing* platform.
-- 🏢 and working with [NHS Digital](https://github.com/NHSDigital) to make HealthTech API's easier for everyone.
 - 🔭 When I'm not doing that, I'm [building software for good](https://github.com/lacewingio) with Lacewing.

 - 📫 How to reach me **hello@joshfinch.com**